 All prices published in our brochures, marketing material and our website are for guidance only and are based on exchange rates in effect on the publication date.
 Although every effort is taken to ensure prices are accurate at the time of publication we cannot guarantee these prices.
 Please note, changes and errors occasionally occur.
 You must check the price of your chosen holiday at the time of booking.

-We reserve the right to alter or correct errors in any quoted or published prices at any time prior to a contract between us coming into existence.
+We reserve the right to alter or correct errors in any quoted or published prices at any time prior to a contract between us coming into existence and to correct errors in the prices of confirmed bookings.

 Once the price of your chosen holiday has been confirmed on your confirmation invoice then subject to the correction of errors, we will only increase or decrease the price in the following circumstances.

-Even in the above cases, only if the amount of any increase in our costs exceeds 2% of the total cost of your holiday (excluding insurance premiums and any amendment or late booking fees) will we levy a surcharge.
-If any surcharge is greater than 10% of the cost of your holiday (excluding insurance premiums and any amendment or late booking fees), you will be entitled to cancel your booking and receive a full refund of all monies you have paid to us (except for any amendment or late booking fees) or alternatively purchase another holiday from us as referred to in clause 4 “Changes and Cancellations by us”.
+If any surcharge is greater than 8% of the cost of your holiday (excluding insurance premiums and any amendment or late booking fees), you will be entitled to cancel your booking and receive a full refund of all monies you have paid to us (except for any amendment or late booking fees) or alternatively purchase another holiday from us as referred to in clause 4 “Changes and Cancellations by us”.

 You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to choose option (ii) or (iii) as set out in clause 4.
 If you do not tell us that you wish to choose either of these options within this period of time, we are entitled to assume that you do not wish to do so and will pay the surcharge.
 Any surcharge must be paid with the balance of the cost of the holiday or within 14 days of the issue date printed on the surcharge invoice, whichever is the later.

-A refund will only be payable if the decrease in our costs exceeds 2% of the total cost of your holiday as set out above.
-Where a refund is due, we will pay you the full amount of the decrease in our costs.
-We promise not to levy a surcharge within 30 days of departure.
+We promise not to levy a surcharge within 20 days of departure.
 No refund will be payable during this period either.
 In accordance with Air Navigation Orders, an infant must be under 2 years of age on the date of their return flight to qualify for infant status.
 If it becomes a legal requirement for infants to have separate airline seats, we will have to pass the cost of this onto any guest travelling with an infant.

-It is a condition of booking, that you are covered by adequate liability, medical and holiday cancellation insurance from when the contract between us comes into existence.
-When obtaining travel insurance you must ensure that the insurer is aware of the type and destination of travel and any activities which you plan to undertake that maybe considered high risk such as skiing, scuba diving, white water rafting, travel by light aircraft, paragliding, kite surfing, wind surfing, safaris, mountain trekking and so on.
-Please ensure that you are fully covered, in particular with regard to the maximum cancellation amount, and that details of your insurer and policy number are provided to us for our records.
+It is a condition of booking that you have or arrange adequate insurance cover for personal liability, medical and holiday cancellation to be valid from the date when the contract between us comes into existence until the holiday is completed.
+When obtaining travel insurance you must ensure that the insurer is aware of the type and destination of travel and any activities which you plan to undertake that may be considered high risk such as skiing, scuba diving, white water rafting, travel by light aircraft, paragliding, kite surfing, wind surfing, safaris, mountain trekking and so on.
+Please ensure that you are fully covered, in particular with regard to the maximum cancellation amount, and that you provide details of your insurer and policy number for our records.
 We may need to refer to this if you are involved in an accident.
-If you are unable to provide us with insurance details at the time of booking you, and all your party, must complete an insurance responsibility waiver form.
-If insurance details are not provided and you do not complete this waiver then we reserve the right to refuse to accept your booking or cancel your holiday with loss of deposit if you fail to do so.
-Imagine Travel will not be held responsible for any expenses, loss or damage you incur as a result of your failure to comply with this clause or the requirements of your travel insurance policy.
+If you do not arrange the aforementioned cover, Imagine Travel may, if it chooses, refuse your booking or cancel your holiday, In any event, Imagine Travel will not be held responsible for any expenses, loss or damage you incur as a result of your failure to comply with this clause or the requirements of your travel insurance policy.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.

 7. Visas passports and health requirements